+Management

-to other plants).
-In addition to negative effects on native plants, knotweed grows prolifically in watersheds and can alter hydrology, negatively impact habitat of aquatic organisms, and cause many related ecological problems throughout an invaded habitat.
-Knotweed invasions often spread downstream as water carries small pieces of plants which start new infestations wherever they are deposited (Figure 2).
-Knotweed also produces deep and aggressive roots and rhizomes (root-like storage organs).
-These underground parts can damage building foundations, walls, driveways, sidewalks, and any other built structures.
-Shoots of knotweed have even been documented to sprout directly through concrete and asphalt.
-Management Physical removal of Japanese knotweed, mowing, or other mechanical means of control are very rarely effective because of its deep root system and ability to sprout from tiny vegetative fragments.
+Physical removal of the plants, mowing, or other mechanical means of control are very rarely effective because of the deep root system and ability to sprout from very small vegetative fragments.
 In some cases, physical removal actually results in a larger plant or patch of plants the following year.
-Even complete removal of 2-3 meters of soil (to remove roots and rhizomes) has proven ineffective in many cases.
+Even complete removal of 2-3 meters of soil to roots and rhizomes remove has proven ineffective in many cases.
 Composting knotweed is not an effective eradication method and is more likely to spread the plant.

+Figure 3: Young stem

 Successful management requires multiple applications of a systemic herbicide that moves into and kills root systems, preventing re-sprouting.
 Even with this approach, several years of treatment are usually required to eradicate a population.
-Foliar applied systemic materials can be effective if employed correctly.
+Foliar applied or injected systemic materials can be effective if employed correctly.
+Figure 4: Established Japanese knotweed in bloom

+In order to maximize efficacy and minimize the potential for drift, non-target contact, and environmental exposure, Bartlett arborists use a steminjected, systemic herbicide to eradicate Japanese knotweed infestations.
+The process involves injecting an appropriate material into the hollow stems of the plant (Figure 3).
 Once the plant is dead, the debris can be removed without fear of spread.
-For heavily infested sites or older well-established populations (Figure 3), Figure 3: Established Japanese knotweed in bloom several years of treatment may be required to fully exhaust the root reserves and eliminate new sprouts.
+For heavily infested sites or older well-established populations (Figure 4), several years of treatment may be required to fully exhaust the root reserves and eliminate new sprouts.
 Management options should begin as soon as a new infestation is noted to improve efficacy and reduce the amount of time and materials required.
-Please contact your Bartlett Arborist Representative to learn about management strategies.

 Founded in 1926, The Bartlett Tree Research Laboratories is the research wing of Bartlett Tree Experts.
 Scientists here develop guidelines for all of the Company's services.
 The Lab also houses a state-of-the-art plant diagnostic clinic and provides vital technical support to Bartlett arborists and field staff for the benefit of our clients.
-Japanese Knotweed Page 2 of 2